-Benefits for surgical treatment of morbid obesity are covered the same as any other covered condition subject to the criteria listed below, applicable benefits, limitations and exclusions.
+Benefits for surgical treatment of morbid obesity are covered the same as any other covered condition subject to the medical policy on bariatric surgery, applicable benefits, limitations and exclusions.

 Weight loss surgery requires prior authorization.
 See Prior Authorization in this booklet.